reality-two/reality2-node-core-elixir/docs/instructions/3 Plugins/New.md

 # Create a new Reality2 Builtin Plugin

+__This is an advanced topic for programmers, particularly if you are familiar (or are wanting to learn) the Elixir language.__

 A Reality2 built-in plugin is an umbrella App set up with a supervisor and implemented as a `GenServer`.
 For example, below, we are setting up a new plugin called `ai_reality2_rustdemo`.

 ### Setup the Plugin